-Talking to Himself: Timmy, Poof, and Princess Mandie; Cosmo, Mr. Turner, Jorgen, Anti-Cosmo, and The April Fool; Wanda, Mrs. Turner, Blonda #1, and Anti-Wanda; Vicky and Tootie; The Mayor and Chompy the Goat; Sanjay and Elmer; Mark Chang and King Grippulon; Crocker and Juandissimo in "Teacher's Pet".
+Talking to Himself: Timmy, Poof, the second voice of Blonda and Princess Mandie (Tara Strong); Cosmo, Mr. Turner, Jorgen, Anti-Cosmo, and The April Fool (Daran Norris); Wanda, Mrs. Turner and Anti-Wanda (Susan Blakeslee); Vicky, Veronica, Principal Waxeplax, and Tootie (Grey DeLisle-Griffin); The Mayor and Chompy the Goat (Carlos Alazraqui); Sanjay, Remy and Elmer (Dee Bradley Baker); Mark Chang and King Grippulon (Rob Paulsen); Crocker and Juandissimo in "Teacher's Pet" (also Carlos Alazraqui)

 Originally, as can been seen in the pilot shorts, Cosmo was the smart one and Wanda was the idiot.
-They were also implied to have been Cinderella herself's original helpers.
-While not exactly contradicted by the show, this is never confirm either.
+They were also implied to have been Cinderella's original helpers.
+While the latter is not exactly contradicted by the show, it's never confirmed either.

-Before it was settled on Cosmo and Wanda like chibi's, Cosmo was supposed to be a fat, bald guy, and Wanda was meant to be tall and thin.
-Strangely, original design was reused in one episode for a male Wanda.
+Before it was settled on Cosmo and Wanda's chibi-like design, Cosmo was supposed to be a fat, bald guy and Wanda was meant to be tall and thin.
+Cosmo's original design was reused in "The Boy Who Would Be Queen" for a male Wanda.